Apply for an order under the Disability Act

 Before you apply

-Applications can be made by an authorised program officer, senior practitioner, the person subject to a supervised treatment order, a resident or other people in some circumstances.
+Applications can be made by an authorised program officer, senior practitioner, public advocate, NDIS provider, disability service provider, the person subject to a supervised treatment order, a resident or other people in some circumstances.
 If you are an authorised program officer applying for a supervised treatment order or an order about a resident's treatment plan, you need to ensure all assessments and reports are up to date before you make the application.

 You must upload your application to the Restrictive Intervention Data System (RIDS).
 Learn more about RIDS by contacting the Office of Professional Practice